KevinAsbury/ExpressTransport/README.md

 ### Run the Server

-On first run, execute `export FLASK_APP=app.py`.
+On first run, execute `export FLASK_APP=app`.
 Then run `flask run --reload` to run the developer server.